goxr3plus/java-sound-libraries/README.md

 # java-sound-libraries
 The above libraries have originally been developed from [JavaZoom](http://www.javazoom.net) .
-Though they have stopped being devbeloped long time ago.
+Though they have stopped being developed long time ago.

 ### Can i combine the capabilities of all them in one ?
 Soore here is another repository which does exactly that [java-stream-player](https://github.com/goxr3plus/java-stream-player) providing you the ability to create a full Advanced Media Player like [XR3Player](https://github.com/goxr3plus/XR3Player)